BlameTroi/vim-LibertyBASIC/README.md

 Liberty BASIC source code.

 Liberty BASIC is a small but effective BASIC implementation for desktop environments.
-See https://libertybasic.com/ for more information about the language.
+See https://www.libertybasic.com/ for more information about the language.

+*note* Just BASIC is a free subset of Liberty BASIC.
+These files can be used for Just BASIC as well.
+See https://www.justbasic.com/ for more information.

 ## what this package provides